reachlightspeed/lightspeed-site/src/site/blog/the-performance-500.md

 A quick reference:
 * LCP: Largest Contentful Paint - How long does it take to render the largest element within the viewport (measured in seconds)
 * CLS: Cumulative Layout Shift - How often things move around as the page loads (presented as a score value)
-* FID: First Input Delay - How soon a user can interact with the page (measured in milliseconds)
+* FID: First Input Delay - How soon after a user input does the browser process the event (measured in milliseconds)

-We’ve included <a href="#understanding-core-web-vitals">a section below</a> where we explain each of these metrics in greater detail.
+We’ve included <a href="#understanding-core-web-vitals">a section below</a> where we explain each of these in the language used on <a href="https://web.dev">web.dev</a>.

 ### Ranking Methodology
 We chose to rank these companies “Performance 500” rank first by Google’s PageSpeed Insights Performance Score, then by Largest Contentful Paint (LCP), then by Cumulative Layout Shift (CLS), then First Input Delay (FID), three Core Web Vitals metrics that Google recently [announced on their Search Central Blog](https://developers.google.com/search/blog/2020/11/timing-for-page-experience) that will affect Page Rank in Google Search Results beginning in May 2021.
 We preferred this ranking order as FID is not assigned a weight in [Google’s weighting of the performance score](https://web.dev/performance-scoring/#lighthouse-6).